Detection and Analysis of Offensive Online Content in Hausa Language: Conclusion

-\paragraph{Limitations and Future Work} Limitations of the present work include (1) lack of larger annotated datasets (2) overlapping abusive terms with ambiguous meanings, and (3) the prevalence of idiomatic expressions with subtle offensive and threatening tones.
+\paragraph{Limitations and Future Work} Limitations of the present work include (1) lack of larger annotated datasets (2) overlapping abusive terms with ambiguous meanings, and (3) the prevalence of idiomatic expressions with subtle offensive and abusive tones.
+We acknowledge that our current sample of the user study is biased towards male participants.
+In future work, we will recruit a more diverse group of annotators to mitigate biases and enhance the fairness and representativeness of the responses.
+Moreover, the data collection was conducted as part of a postgraduate research.
+The student received approval to proceed after their research proposal was reviewed and endorsed by a panel of academic staff.
+Should further ethical review be necessary, the project is referred to the institutional review board, which undertakes additional scrutiny and provides the requisite approval.
+The present ethical approval does not extend to engaging annotators with extensive offensive content without additional measures, such as mental health support and clear handling guidelines in place.
 Future work will focus on enriching the data to convey nuances and better contextualisation in the language, curating relevant idiomatic expressions, and using more powerful pre-trained language models (LLMs) for fine-tuning.
 Engagement with diverse stakeholders, such as the general public, experts (linguistics) and major news organisations, will be necessary to improve the training data.
-Workshops, interactive sessions and crowdsourcing initiatives can be used to encourage the public to contribute to a repository that documents cyberbullying-related content in the Hausa language.
-Additionally, curating relevant idiomatic expressions and using pre-trained language models for fine-tuning will be essential.
 Figure~\ref{fig:detection-system-focus-areas} outlines the focus areas that need to be improved.
 We hope this will be a starting point to motivate further research into detecting various forms of cyberbullying in low-resource languages, particularly Hausa.